filipealmeida/probespawner/README.md

 * Periodical acquisition of records from a database, writes these to an Elasticsearch cluster (using Elasticsearch’s JAVA api).
 * Periodical acquisition of JMX attributes from a JVM instance, outputs to an index of your choice on your Elasticsearch cluster and to a file on your filesystem.
 * Periodical top command parse, sends data to a RabbitMQ queue
+* Send metrics data from command execution to OpenTSDB
 * Periodically executes any task you designed for your own probe and do whatever you want with the results, for instance, write them to STDOUT.

 # Dependencies